golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays list contents of your directory
+script to change working directory to home directory